vestfoldfylke/loglady/README.md

 The `MessageObject` is the object that is sent to each log destination.
 It contains the following properties:
 - `messageTemplate`: The message template
 - `message`: The formatted message (with parameters applied if any)
-- `properties`: An object containing additional properties (e.g. runtime information, parameters and calling information)
+- `properties`: An object containing additional properties (e.g. runtime information, parameters, calling information and potential logConfig)
 - `exception`: An optional exception object (if passed to the errorException log function)

 ### Runtime information